 Appreciations to the team that led the PRE model research, at University of California (Davis) and University of Washington: Joseph M. DiTomaso, Christiana Conser, Sarah Reichard, Lizbeth Seebacher and Dave Fujino.
 Thanks also to Horticultural Research Institute for funding a portion of this research.

-100% of PRE beta funding is provided by Sustainable Conservation, a California 501c (3).
+PRE beta funding is provided by Sustainable Conservation and a USDA Farm Bill grant.